Royal Peninsula

 Royal Peninsula (半島豪庭) is a private housing estate in Hung Hom, Kowloon Peninsula, Hong Kong, which was jointly developed by Sun Hung Kai Properties and Henderson Land Development in 2001.
-Built on the reclaimed land of Hung Hom Bay, it comprises 5 high-rise buildings with 1669 units and consists 13 penthouse apartments on the top floors.
+Built on the reclaimed land of Hung Hom Bay, it comprises 5 high-rise buildings with 1669 units.

+Penthouse

+The high-rise penthouse apartments comprise 13 units, each with a floor area around 2,300 square feet.
+Located on the top floors (47-48) of Towers 2 and 3 and on floors (42-43) of Towers 4 and 5, these penthouse apartments are arranged in a south-facing arc, overlooking Victoria Harbour and the opposite shore from Causeway Bay to Central, providing a view of northern Hong Kong Island.

 Education

 Royal Peninsula is in Primary One Admission (POA) School Net 35.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Ma Tau Chung Government Primary School (Hung Hom Bay).